In this three-part series, we've been writing about company goal setting.

 In Part II, we described a proven company goal setting process you can use to set goals, which will get you closer to achieving your business' vision.

-In Part III, we are going to dive deeper into goal execution.
+In Part III, we are going to dive deeper into goal execution and more specificially employee goals.
 It's not enough to have the right goals, which is incredibly important, but business goals need to cascade throughout the organization, so the "boots on the ground" take ownership and drive results.

 So how do you ensure the goals you worked so hard to determine and set get executed?
 How do you link your company's goals to employee goals?